lucasburlingham/batteryTimer/README.md

 **Concept: **
-*Display text telling the user that the script is running.
+<li>Display text telling the user that the script is running.
 Similar to the green lighning bug in Unix.
-*Log (append) text with current time to a file in temporary or user-accessable folder for review later.
+<li>Log (append) text with current time to a file in temporary or user-accessable folder for review later.
-*Wait 2 minutes
+<li>Wait 2 minutes
-*log to file again
+<li>log to file again
-*repeat until computer dies from powerloss.
+<li>repeat until computer dies from powerloss.